-How to Create a Personal Development Plan to Activate Your Potential
+How to Architect a Personal Development Plan That Leads to Lasting Professional Results

-Overview: This guide provides a comprehensive 7-step process to creating a customized personal development plan to help you actualize more of your potential.
+Overview: This guide provides a comprehensive 7-step process to create a customized personal development plan to help you actualize more of your potential.

 I leaped into the personal development world with a copy of Tony Robbins’ Personal Power program.
 You know, the one from those late night infomercials?